Grinding beans for an espresso

 Although I can imagine that you already want a nice espresso after this explanation, but there is one more topic that you should think about.

-What should you pay attention to when choosing a grinding disc?
+What should you pay attention to when choosing a grinder?

 If you choose a coffee grinder to grind coffee for espresso, you often choose flat or cone-shaped (conical) grinding discs.